-Georgia’s CAPUS initiatives will be funded from September 30, 2012 to September 29, 2015.
-The project aims to create more efficient and more effective systems to improve HIV testing, linkage to and retention in care, and antiretroviral adherence, specifically targeting highest risk minority populations.
-In alignment with national CAPUS objectives and the National HIV/AIDS Strategy, Georgia's CAPUS Project will:
+The CAPUS Project aims to create more efficient and effective systems to improve HIV testing, linkage to and retention in care, and antiretroviral adherence, specifically targeting highest risk minority populations.
+Georgia was one of eight states to receive funding for the CAPUS Project and partners with CDC, HRSA, SAMHSA, and HHS to complete its objectives.
+In alignment with national CAPUS objectives and the National HIV/AIDS Strategy, Georgia's CAPUS Project work plan includes:

 For more information visit the National CAPUS Demonstration Project website.

 This project was funded from 09/30/12-09/29/15 under the initial three year grant period, with a no cost extension from 09/30/15-09/29/16.

 Metro Atlanta Testing and Linkage Consortium (MATLC)